budziq/rust-skeptic/README.md

 code before compiling them.
 Hiding such lines during display requires custom support in the markdown renderer.

+## Simpler solution

+If you don't need advanced features but just to test markdown content, the [doc-comment](https://crates.io/crates/doc-comment) crate might better match your needs.
+It also prevents recompilations and can be used as a `dev-dependency`.

 ## License

 Licensed under either of